 When the URL of the requested document is being encrypted, the adversary getting in between the communication of the web browser and the client browser cannot understand the URL that the client browser is making requests.

 When communication between the browser and the server happens the server acknowledges the client with the requested resources or documents.
 If the resources being shared between the client and the server needs to be confidential, the contents of the documents need to be encrypted.

 Contents of browser forms (filled in by browser user)

 While in transit, the information fed to the server through the web forms can be understood by the unauthorized entities.
 To avoid this the contents of the forms filled in by the browser user need to be encrypted.

 Cookies sent from browser to server and from server to browser

 The connection between the server and the browser can be made to happen faster by using temporary files known as cookies.
-This files can contain a lot of information that the unauthorized entities can use to gain access to resources.
-To avoid this the cookies used between the browser and the server, and server and browser needs to be encrypted.
+These files can contain a lot of information that the unauthorized entities can use to gain access to resources.
+To avoid this the cookies used between the browser and the server, and server and browser need to be encrypted.

 Contents of HTTP header

-HTTP header contains the information about the connection between the server and the client browser.
-If these information are not being encrypted, the unauthorized entities can interpret these information to gain unauthorized access or perform attacks on the server.
+HTTP header contains information about the connection between the server and the client browser.
+If this information is not encrypted, the unauthorized entities can interpret this information to gain unauthorized access or perform attacks on the server.